obinnho00/MSoftware_Engineer/README.md

 ## Overview

-The Advanced Smart Inventory Stock Management System project follows a structured and iterative approach to develop a robust inventory management solution.
-This project aims to demonstrate the application of software engineering principles, from initial proposals and requirement analysis to design, implementation, and testing, using real-world methodologies.
+The Advanced Smart Inventory Stock Management System project adopts an iterative approach to build a robust solution, applying software engineering principles from analysis to testing.
+Weekly tasks cover process modeling, requirement analysis, system design, and implementation, culminating in a functional prototype for small to mid-sized businesses.
-The project is divided into multiple weekly tasks, each focusing on specific aspects of software development.
-These tasks include analyzing software process models, defining requirements, creating system designs, and implementing/testing selected use cases.
-The final outcome is a well-documented and functional prototype tailored for small to mid-sized businesses.